Working in the middle is tough.

 “In the program, participants have an opportunity to experience life at different levels in the organization,” Sinclair says.
 “We see it as taking down the walls across the organization to really learn what it’s like to sit in those different seats so you can have a greater and deeper appreciation for how the organization really works.”

-Give managers and directors the skills they need to lead from the middle, and the resilience required to handle complex, rapidly changing conditions with CCL’s Leadership Development Program (LDP)®.
+Give managers and directors the skills they need to lead from the middle, along with the resilience required to handle complex, rapidly changing conditions with our flagship Leadership Development Program (LDP)®.